matrix-org/matrix-spec/content/client-server-api/modules/invite_permission.md

 * [`PUT /_matrix/client/v3/rooms/{roomId}/state/m.room.member/{stateKey}`](#put_matrixclientv3roomsroomidstateeventtypestatekey),
   when the `membership` is set to `invite`.

-In addition, existing events already in the database MUST NOT be served over client synchronisation endpoints such as [`GET /sync`](#get_matrixclientv3sync).
-Invite events received over federation should likewise not be served over `GET /sync` requests.
+In addition, invite events for this user already in the database, or received over federation, MUST NOT be served over client synchronisation endpoints such as [`GET /sync`](#get_matrixclientv3sync).

 Servers MAY return any suppressed invite events over `GET /sync` if invite blocking is later disabled.